1. How does IMPLAN CEW differ from BLS CEW data?

 Fully disclosed annual employment and income data is available at the U.S., state, and county level based on the Bureau of Labor Statistics Census of Employment and Wages (CEW) series (formerly known as ES202).
 State employment services departments, as part of the Unemployment Insurance Program, collect the base data and pass it to the U.S. Department of Labor.

-All data elements in this series are disclosed.
-The non-disclosed elements have been adjusted through a procedure developed by IMPLAN.
+There are no missing data elements in the IMPLAN CEW data series.
+The elements non-disclosed by the BLS have been estimated through a procedure developed by IMPLAN.
 This data is provided at the full NAICS code level of detail (dependent upon the year of the data ordered).
 NAICS based data is available from 2001 forward (Prior to that, SIC based data is available for the years 1988 to 2000).
 The CEW dataset provides annual average wage and salary establishment counts, employment counts, and wage and salary workers data by county at the 6-digit NAICS code level.

 2. How is the CEW data provided?